Human World

 I’ve never seen them from the viewing platform near Marfa.
 But an astronomer pointed them out to me in the late 1970s, on the first of many visits to the McDonald Observatory near Fort Davis, Texas.
 We were standing outside at night, on a catwalk of one of the large telescope domes.
 And we saw them across a great distance: two unmoving lights, a brighter one and a fainter one above the horizon, in a place where no bright stars should be.

-Reports from some other eye-witnesses are much more elaborate than mine.
+Reports from some other eyewitnesses are much more elaborate than mine.
 Supposedly, the lights are “brightly glowing” – “basketball-sized spheres” – “shining in many different colors” – “hovering at about shoulder height.”
 Or sometimes, people say, they shoot around rapidly in any direction.
 Or they appear in pairs or groups.
 Or they may divide into pairs or merge, disappear, reappear, and sometimes move in patterns that seem regular.
 The town of Marfa loves them, and has placed highway markers indicating where on-lookers can pull over to watch for the lights.

 Map of Texas with a red dot that indicates the location of Marfa.

-McDonald Observatory Otto Struve Telescope, with a mountain in the background.
+White building with an open dome, the McDonald Observatory Otto Struve Telescope, with a mountain in the background.

 McDonald Observatory Otto Struve Telescope, completed in 1938.
 I saw my first Marfa lights from the catwalk of this telescope dome.
 Inside the dome, by the way, there’s an old library, which is a not un-creepy place to be alone at 3 a.m.
 No offense, Otto.
-Image via McDonald Observatory.
+Image via Marty Harris/ McDonald Observatory.

 Eyewitness account of the Marfa lights